bitbar/test-samples/image-recognition/README.md

     testdroid.project=Sample Project
     appium.appFile=src/test/resources/BitbarSampleApp.apk

-Note, you shouldn't use quotes around username and password.
-Also if you are using a different (newer) version of OpenCV, you should update the version number.
+Note, quotes are not used around *username* and *password*.
+If a different (newer) version of OpenCV is used, OpenCV version number needs to be updated.

 Run the tests from maven using:

     mvn test

-On Mac it was necessary to give the 'java.library.path' for OpenCV as a parameter on the command line:
+If OpenCV is not installed through 'brew' the 'java.library.path' might need to be provided on the command line:

     mvn -Djava.library.path=/usr/local/share/OpenCV/java/ test